NexusMutual/docs/docs/protocol/pricing.md

 ### Price drop

 This is determined by taking the <code>timeSinceLastCoverBuy</code> and multiplying by the <code>Speed</code>, which moves at 0.5% per day.
-The price drop is subtracted from base price.
+The price drop is subtracted from spot price.

 *Example*
 * <code>speed = 0.5% per day</code>